moufette-tools/moufette/README.md

 - [x] **Super Easy to integrate** into any website with a tiny js snippet.
 - [x] **Clean & simple Dashboard** to review feedback with screenshots from your users.
 - [x] Super easy deploy using **Heroku**, and **Docker** coming soon.
-- [x] Visitors vote for upcomoing features.
+- [x] Visitors can vote for upcoming features.
-- [x] Customize widget from dashboard
+- [x] Customize widget from dashboard.

 ## In the making